ceshine/ceshine-hugo/content/post/20200628-full-word-masking-with-julia/index.md

 ## Sampling

 Randomly sample one word from each example to be masked.
 Since I can't think of any simple way to vectorized this in Python, a naive for-loop approach is used.
-Vectorizing in Julia, on the other had, is fairly straight-forward.
+Vectorizing in Julia, on the other hand, is fairly straight-forward.
 As a result, the Julia version is vastly faster (100x) than the Python one.

 Note: I used Numpy in the Python implementation, so it's not really "pure python" in this case.